 URL schemes other than HTTP and HTTPS should be blacklisted.
-Instead, these two mentioned protocols should be whitelisted thereby not allowing different schemes which are not in use like file:///, direct://, feed://, touch:// and FTP://, which might prove to be dangerous for SSRF.
+Instead, these two mentioned protocols should be whitelisted thereby blocking different schemes which are not in use like file:///, direct://, feed://, touch:// and FTP://, which might prove to be dangerous for SSRF.

-Hence, the Server Side Request Forgery attack has been made from the server side and the required web page has been redirected to some other web pages and to prevent from such types of attacks, allow only the particular subdomains of the required web page and then whitelist the other web pages that are not in use.
+Hence, the Server Side Request Forgery attack has been made from the server side and the required web page has been redirected to some other web pages.
+To prevent such types of attacks, allow only the particular subdomains of the required web page and then whitelist the other web pages that are not in use.

 To practically educate about these issues and to provide contemporary security quality, a competent cybersecurity firm is mandatory.
 Briskinfosec security professionals validate the input parameters of the incoming requests through effective security assessments.
 We scrutinize them and encumber those, if detected vulnerable.
 We also deliver you, noble notions of cyber awareness against both old and latest cyber threats, educating you to be cautious against such possible threats.